iandev/genericmetrics/README.md

 }
 ```

-run:
+Run
 ```bash
 go generate ./...
 ```

-this generates new type and functions in metrics/funcs.go
+This generates new type and functions in metrics/funcs.go
 ```go
 type FooCounter struct {
 	Foo *Foo